bmad4ever/comfyui_bmad_nodes/README.md

 #### Filter Contour  ⚠️

-Will output the contour with the best fitness, where the fitness function must be provided within the node's text box.
+Will output contours depending on their fitness, where the fitness function must be provided within the node's text box.

 The expression may be long but can't have multiple instructions, only a single line that returns the fitness when evaluated.